yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 $result = (new Validator())->validate($data, Post::class);
 ```

-The data doesn't have to be within an array, the goal of this snippet is to show that is isolated from the rules.
+The data doesn't have to be within an array, the goal of this snippet is to show that it is isolated from the rules.

 ### Tuning parsing of rules